house-of-abbey/GarminHomeAssistant/README.md

 The [schema](https://raw.githubusercontent.com/house-of-abbey/GarminHomeAssistant/main/config.schema.json) is checked by using a URL directly back to this GitHub source repository, so you do not need to install that file.
 You can just copy & paste your entity names from the YAML configuration files used to configure Home Assistant.
 With a submenu, there's a difference between "title" and "name".
 The "name" goes on the menu item, and the "title" at the head of the submenu.

 ## API Key Creation

-Having created your JSON definition for your dashboard, you need to create an API key for your personnal account on Home Assistant.
+Having created your JSON definition for your dashboard, you need to create an API key for your personal account on Home Assistant.

 ![Long-Lived Access Token](images/Long_Lived_Access_Tokens.png)

 Having created that token, before you dismiss the dialogue box with the value you will never see again, copy it somewhere safe.
 You need to paste this into the Garmin Application's settings.

 ## Settings